joeyrush/better-migrate-seed/README.md

 artisan seed:migrate
 ```

-To generate the seeders without having to do a re-migrate your DB, you can run the following command:
+To generate the seeders without having to re-migrate your DB, you can run the following command:
 ```
 artisan seed:generate
 ```